WELCOME TO OUR 2019 – 2020 TRY-OUTS PAGE

 - Athletes will be placed into LEVELS and will practice with all athletes placed on that level throughout the month of June.
 We may find while practicing these athletes in leveled groups, that an athlete possesses skills needed for a higher or lower level team.
 Practicing them in leveled practices for a few weeks will allow us to decide the best fit for each athlete and the best combination for a successful team in this evolving industry.

-The Tryout Routines will be explained, taught, and demonstrated at our Tryout Clinics.
+The Tryout Routines will be explained, taught, and demonstrated at our Tryout Clinics on Thursday, May 16th and Sunday, May 19th.
 Please utilize the material on this website if you are unable to attend the clinics or would like extra practice. *All athletes that wish to be considered for our Competitive All Star Teams will perform the try-out routine.
 (Exception: Athletes ages 3-4 will not need to perform this routine, but will attend the final try-outs so that we can assess their basic cheerleading abilities.
 Beginner Athletes ages 5-8 will not need to perform the full routine, but will learn the Mini/Youth Dance to perform at the final try-out as well as any tumbling/jump skills they may have)

 Click Here to listen to the try-out music